Is A Rectangle A Parallelogram

 Understanding the relationship between rectangles and parallelograms helps clarify the broader family of quadrilaterals.
 Other important quadrilaterals include:

 • Squares: A square is a rectangle with all sides equal in length.
-Therefore, a square is also a parallelogram.
+Which means, a square is also a parallelogram.

 • Rhombuses: A rhombus is a parallelogram with all sides equal in length.
 It doesn't necessarily have right angles.